Space-Enterprise-at-Berkeley/Client-Side/README.md

 # Client-Side
 All the client side code for sensors, valves, IMUs and the rest of the fun stuff.

+*Duplicate the Template folder for handling a new sensor type.*

 ## Setup:
 We're using the Teensy 4.0 board.
 Setup the environment according to the instructions here: https://www.pjrc.com/teensy/td_download.html